eclipse-jdtls/eclipse.jdt.ls/README.md

 First Time Setup
 --------------
+**Pre-requisite: Java 11 must be installed on your machine and configured in Eclipse.**

 0. Fork and clone the repository
 1. Install [Eclipse IDE for Eclipse Committers](https://www.eclipse.org/downloads/packages/release/2018-09/r/eclipse-ide-eclipse-committers) that will have the most needed plugins already installed.
 Alternatively, you can get the [Eclipse IDE for Java developers](https://www.eclipse.org/downloads/packages/release/2018-09/r/eclipse-ide-java-developers)